 We appreciate that some tenants may suffer hardship as a result of reduced pay or income, whilst the government’s special measures continue.
 If you think that you may struggle to pay your rent, please let us know at the earliest opportunity, so that we can inform your landlord and make the necessary arrangements.

-As with all other businesses, as the number of people falling ill increases, our ability to progress transactions may inevitably slow.
-It is also likely that other firms of estate agents, solicitors and banks will be in the same position, and this will impact upon transactions that we are dealing with.
-In these situations, we would ask that you bear with us, we will be doing our utmost to move things along for you.
+As with all other businesses, as the number of staff fluctuate, we would ask that you bear with us, we will be doing our utmost to move things along for you in all aspects.